elunna/nerfhack-changelog/README.md

 * lords and princes never get negative weapons or armor (xnh)
 * lieutenants are considered lords (xnh)
 * master liches and arch-liches can see invisible (FIQ)
-* mastodon is now huge; strengthened butt attacks from 4d8 to 4d16; increased difficulty
+* mastodon is now huge; has -8 AC, strengthened butt attacks from 4d8 to 4d16; increased difficulty
 * mastodon gets a hug attack and can berserk (Evil)
 * giant mimics, large mimics, and killer mimics are higher level and difficulty
 * mimics take the form of strange objects much less often